Malumz on Decks: History

 Malumz on Decks music group members are originally from Ekurhuleni, east of Johannesburg.
 Before they became a duo, the Kempton Park residents were on separate paths with different names.
 Mtshali, also known as Mandla the DJ, was in partnership with Noxious Deejay, who was a solo music producer at the time, while Nyathi was a promoter who later became a DJ.
 The duo often spent time together before they eventually became friends and supported each other during their respective gigs.

 In 2017, they released their debut album The journey.
 A year later they released their single, "Shay’ Number" which became the most played song on South African radio stations.

 In June 2019, they released the album Find Your Way which featured singers KB Motsilanyane on the single "Taba tsa ha" and Moneoa on the single "I’m Moving On".
 In that same year, To further expand the duo's vision in 2020 they partnered up with Roro Morudi and relaunched Jubilee Vibes, a shisa nyama in Kempton Park.
 The duo has also received recognition and nominations for their songs.
 Later that year, they were nominated for Record of the Year at the 2019 South African Music Awards.
 The album, Find Your Way which brought them the SAMA Song of the year nominated single "Shayi’Number", was further recognised by gaining three more SAMA nominations at the 2020 South African Music Awards.
 The duo is also signed as resident DJs on Metro FM's Urban Beat.

 In October 2020, their third album Afro Is Africa.
 The album featured collaborations from local musicians SoulStar, Eltonnick, Lizwi, Bontle Smith, Tabia, Lizwi, Khanyisa and DOT.

+Their single "S'vuthela iNumber" featuring Murumba Pitch was released on August 26, 2021.
+The song debuted number 1 on Channel 0 Top 30.

+At the end of October 2023, Malumz teased their single "Teka", a collaboration with Mpho.Wav, captioned "Counting down to November 10".
+The song was released on November 10, 2023.
+It debuted number 4 on Radio Monitor Chart.

+Their extended play Uzuri, was released on May 24, 2024.